dlesbre/bibtex-autocomplete/README.md

 **Flags:**
 - `-i --inplace` Modify input files inplace, ignores any specified output files
+- `-p --prefix` Write new fields with a prefix.
+The script will add `BTACtitle = ...` instead of `title = ...` in the bib file.
+This can be combined with `-f` to safely show info for already present fields.

+  Note that this can overwrite existing fields starting with `BTACxxxx`, even without the `-f` option.
 - `-f --force-overwrite` Overwrite already present fields.
 The default is to overwrite a field if it is empty or absent
 - `-t --timeout <float>` set timeout on request in seconds, default: 10.0 s, increase this if you are getting a lot of timeouts.
 - `-S --ignore-ssl` bypass SSL verification.
 Use this if you encounter the error:
   ```
   [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: certificate has expired (_ssl.c:1129)
   ```
-  another (better) fix for this is to run `pip install --upgrade certifi` to update python's certificates.
+  Another (better) fix for this is to run `pip install --upgrade certifi` to update python's certificates.

 - `-d --dump-data <file.json>` writes matching entries to the given JSON files.